Install AlloyDB Omni on Kubernetes

 TEST SUITE: None

-4. Clean up by deleting the downloaded AlloyDB Omni Operator installation file.
+4. Clean up by deleting the downloaded AlloyDB Omni operator installation file.
 The file is named alloydbomni-operator-VERSION_NUMBER.tgz, and is located in your current working directory.

 Configure GDC connected storage

-To install the AlloyDB Omni Operator on GDC connected, you need to follow additional steps to configure storage because GDC connected clusters don't set a default storage class.
+To install the AlloyDB Omni operator on GDC connected, you need to follow additional steps to configure storage because GDC connected clusters don't set a default storage class.
 You must set a default storage class before you create an AlloyDB Omni database cluster.

 To learn how to set Symcloud Storage as the default storage class, see Set Symcloud Storage as the default storage class.